 How does it work?

 When your employees select and visit value-based care providers, they are “attributed,” which means their personal doctor is responsible for monitoring their care.
 To help value-based providers reach their performance targets, Wellmark provides data and analytics about each attributed member.
-This gives the doctor a full 360-degree view of the member’s health to direct care based on:
+Strong local provider relationships, paired with the national reach of the Blue Cross Blue Shield network, gives us with the richest health insurance data in the country.
+This combines to give the doctor a full 360-degree view of the member’s health to direct care based on:

 - What other doctors or specialists a patient has visited

 - What drugs a patient has been prescribed

 With this information at their fingertips, a health care provider can make better-informed decisions on services needed, diagnoses, medications, and other factors that contribute to the health of the patient.
 This encourages better performances and success that is measured on specific outcomes such as reduced hospital readmissions, use of certified health IT, and improved preventive care.

 Nationally, Wellmark’s Total Care program has decreased the cost trend by 35 percent compared to non-Total Care providers, as measured through Blue Cross Blue Shield Axis®.* Results that led to these reduce medical costs External Site include:

 275,000 or 10 percent, fewer emergency department visits.

 7 percent better HbA1c testing for diabetes patients.